MarkVestergaard/PCMCalculator/paper/paper.md

 ## Results Export

-Data is saved by providing a save file path and pressing **"Save data"**.
+Data is saved by providing a save file path.
 The calculated flow from the analysis is saved as a CSV file containing flow (ml/min), mean velocity (cm/s), and cross-sectional area (mm²) of the ROI for each frame.
 The output filename is automatically generated based on the input filename but can be manually edited before saving.

 Optional output formats include: